 As we all know, indoor plants enhance the aesthetic beauty of our homes.
 However, they provide other much-needed services, too.
 Plants provide oxygen that humans and animals need for breathing, using the carbon dioxide we exhale for their own health.
 In doing so, they also clean the air.

 Our homes contain toxins such as formaldehyde, xylene, toluene, benzene, and trichloroethylene.
-Plants purify the air from these chemicals which accumulate in the air from furniture or building materials, detergent, and household cleaning products.
-They also reduce mold growth, maintain humidity, and provide us a stress-free environment.
+Plants purify the air from these chemicals, which accumulate in the air from furniture or building materials, detergent, and household cleaning products.
+They also reduce mold growth, maintain humidity, and provide a stress-free environment.

 As his research continued, he discovered that some plants perform this air cleaning much more efficiently than others.
 While you may choose plants other than the top performers, you might ensure you have at least a few of the top performers.

 The uniqueness of the Chinese Evergreen lies in its variegated leaves.
-With attractive white blooms and red berries, it’s considered very popular among the house plants.
-As it releases oxygen, the Chinese Evergreen reduces the level of pollutants to provide healthful milieu and reduces respiratory sickness.
+With attractive white blooms and red berries, it’s considered very popular among house plants.
+As it releases oxygen, the Chinese Evergreen reduces the level of pollutants to provide a healthful milieu and reduces respiratory sickness.
 It prefers low light and well-drained soil.
 Mist it frequently if your home is not of high humidity.
 Try growing this houseplant, and it does not even require too much time for you.

-The Snake Plant possesses a unique character of providing oxygen at night.
+The Snake Plant possesses the unique character of providing oxygen at night.
 Keep a snake plant in your bedroom.
-It works silently when you sleep, converting a lot of carbon dioxide into oxygen.
-Also known as a Mother-In-Law’s Tongue, the snake plant in your bathroom filters formaldehyde (occur in tissue papers, air fresheners).
+It works silently when you sleep, converting much carbon dioxide into oxygen.
+Also known as a Mother-In-Law’s Tongue, the snake plant in your bathroom filters formaldehyde that usually occurs in tissue papers and air fresheners.
 It diminishes airborne allergens, too.
 About 6 to 8 snake plants can provide oxygen enough for a person’s health in a small room.
 The Snake plant doesn’t demand much care.
 It gladly filters the air for you even after weeks of neglect.

-The English Ivy displays its vines well in a hanging basket or along a trellis.
-While it makes an ideal houseplant, grown outdoors they readily climb the sides of buildings and fences.
+The English Ivy displays its vines well in a hanging basket or trellis.
+While it makes an ideal houseplant grown outdoors, they readily climb the sides of buildings and fences.
 The English Ivy absorbs airborne matter, reduces mold growth, and removes benzene.
 It possesses anti-inflammatory properties that reduce swelling of the respiratory tract.
-In fact, it even helps protect your lungs, spleen, and liver.
+It even helps protect your lungs, spleen, and liver.
 It helps people with breathing problems.
 Keep your ivy in a shaded area and train it in the shape you want.

-The burgundy glossy leaves of this evergreen plant provide a good amount of oxygen in exchange for the carbon dioxide we exhale.
+The burgundy glossy leaves of this evergreen plant provide oxygen in exchange for the carbon dioxide we exhale.
 The Rubber Plant also breaks down other toxins such as benzene and formaldehyde.
 Indeed, it reduces the growth of bacterial and mold spores.
 To keep this air-purifying houseplant healthy, keep it in indirect light and water occasionally in winter and weekly in summer.
 Avoid over-watering.
 They do not just purify the air in your homes but add beauty too.

 A well-known favorite air-purifying houseplant, the Boston Fern loves humidity.
-In fact, it serves as a small humidifier, keeping the moisture level of your home.
+It serves as a small humidifier, keeping your home’s moisture level.
 Place Boston ferns in an air-conditioned room as it thrives well at low temperatures.
 This leafy workhorse removes contaminants such as formaldehyde.
 It displays beautifully in a tabletop planter.
 However, the Boston Fern shows equally well in a hanging basket.
 Remember to mist it regularly.
-In fact, while many plants don’t like their leaves wet, the Boston Fern requires it.
+While many plants don’t like their leaves wet, the Boston Fern requires it.

-Known as a Christmas plant, the Poinsettia serves as an air-purifying houseplant, too.
+Known as a Christmas plant, the Poinsettia also serves as an air-purifying houseplant.
 It cleans the house air while providing color and interest.
 It removes chemicals and molds from your home.
-However, the Poinsettia is toxic.
-Therefore, you need to ensure that children and pets cannot reach them.
+However, Poinsettia is toxic.
+Therefore, you must ensure that children and pets cannot reach them.
 Its beautiful bracts and lovely flower will brighten your bedroom’s corner.
 Sunlight and well-drained soil allow these plants to thrive.

-Many houseplants can also purify the air, and many more options exist, too!
+Many houseplants can also purify the air, and many more options exist!
 We’ve chosen twelve of our favorites.
 However, we know you may find others, too.

 Which plants will you choose?
 We’d like to hear about your favorites!